-BANKS & ATMS
+BANKS & ATMs

 Banks in Mexico are rapidly expanding and improving services.
-New hours tend to be from 9am until 5 or 6pm, with many open for at least a half day on Saturday, and some even offering limited hours on Sunday.
-The exchange of dollars, which used to be limited until noon, can now be accommodated anytime during business hours in the larger resorts and cities; however, times when the dollar exchange rate is fluctuating, the cut-off time may be at 1pm.
-Check whether or not the bank is exchanging dollars at that particular time before you stand in line for several minutes.
+They tend to be open weekdays from 9am until 5pm, and often for at least a half-day on Saturday.
+In larger resorts and cities, they can generally accommodate the exchange of dollars (which used to stop at noon) anytime during business hours.
+During times when the currency is in flux, a particular bank may not exchange dollars, so check before standing in line.
 Some, but not all, banks charge a service fee of about 1% to exchange traveler's checks.
-However, most purchases can be paid for directly with traveler's checks at the stated exchange rate of the establishment.
-Don't even bother with personal checks drawn on a U.S. bank-although theoretically they may be cashed, it's not without weeks of delay, and the bank will wait for your check to clear before giving you your money.
+However, you can pay for most purchases directly with traveler's checks at the establishment's stated exchange rate.
+Don't even bother with personal checks drawn on a U.S. bank-the bank will wait for your check to clear, which can take weeks, before giving you your money.